AlexAnth/Diafaneia/README.md

 # Parliamentary Decision Documents - Android Application

 This project was conducted over the half year period of my internship in June 2016.
-Working as an Android Developer I took on and completed the Hellenic Parliament Transparency application on Android enviroment.
+Working as an Android Developer I took on and completed the development of the Hellenic Parliament Transparency application on Android enviroment.
 The application allows users to review up-to-date parliamentary decisions regarding Hellenic Parliament's work on its management and administration, the preparation and implementation of its budget, its supplies and staff matters.
 You can find the current version the application on [Google Play Store](https://play.google.com/store/apps/details?id=com.alex.diafaneia&hl=el)